 Some children may benefit from early treatment for protruding or very crowded teeth, but the majority will not need any treatment for years after the initial evaluation.

 Learning how to properly care for your child’s teeth and gums from an early age will provide the best start to their future dental care.
-If you have any queries, ask your dentist or orthodontist.
+If you would like an obligation-free appointment with an experienced orthodontist to discuss the options, call The Orthodontists on (08) 9364 8020 or contact us online.